 This work is part of an ambitious project promoted by the Sepino Archaeological Park (PARS) at the behest of the Ministry of Culture (MiC).
 Following its designation as a New Autonomous Institute in 2021, the MiC has selected this case study as a means of developing a functional workflow for the digitisation of archaeological parks across the national territory.
 Aim of this approach is to contribute to the safeguarding and enhancement of the cultural heritage contained within these parks, as well as to the advancement of scientific research in this field.

 Accordingly, the project entitled "Forma Saepini - Study and Valorisation of the Sepino Archaeological Park: Integrated Surveys," was initiated with the objective of conducting an organic and integrated survey of the entire surface area of the archaeological park.

-Despite the Sepino site having a smaller Italian extension than other sites. this characteristic lends itself well to the required experimentation.
+Despite the Sepino site having a smaller other Italian extension than sites, this characteristic lends itself well to the required experimentation.
 This is because it makes it easier to study and structure a scalable and repeatable solution in larger and more articulated contexts.
 Moreover, the diversity of artefacts, which are unevenly distributed across the park's surface, including monuments, archaeological discoveries, rural structures and infrastructure, allows for the extensibility of the proposed solution to be validated in the context of the diverse range of archaeological realities present in Italy.

 Saepinum-Altilia is undoubtedly one of the most scientifically significant archaeological sites in the present-day region of Molise.
 It is particularly impressive in terms of its visual impact for visitors (Ciliberto, 2015).
 The settlement occupies an area of approximately 13 hectares in the plain at the foot of the Matese, situated in proximity to the valley of the Tammaro river.
 It lies along the historic sheep track, the Pescasseroli-Candela route, which has been used for transhumance of flocks from Abruzzo to Apulia since ancient times.
 The town's prosperity is also due to its geographical position, which was undoubtedly strategic, and which facilitated the early development of the area between the 4th and 2nd centuries BC.
 The city reached its greatest splendour during the Roman period, the time when its typical road layout was established, comprising a cardo and a decumanus, the latter coinciding with the tratturo.
-(Cianfarani, 1954, 1958; Matteini Chiari, 1982; Santillo et al., 2022).
-In the city, archaeological structures from the Samnite and Roman periods coexist with contemporary rural edifices dating back to the 18th and 19th centuries (Fig. 1).
-In addition to the city walls, which still stand today and along which the remains of 19 of the 35 original towers are visible, there are numerous other structures of interest, including a theatre, a forum, thermal baths, a basilica, a macellum, places of worship, and rooms connected to the commercial activities related to transhumance (Matteini Chiari, 1982).
+(Cianfarani, 1958; Matteini, 1982; Santillo, 2022).In the city, archaeological structures from the Samnite and Roman periods coexist with contemporary rural edifices dating back to the 18th and 19th centuries (Fig. 1).